Structural Engineers Association of New York, Excellence in Structural Engineering, 2014

 We provided historic preservation and structural renewal services to RXR for the building, which was designated a New York City Landmark in 1987.

-- Restoration of the crowning cupola, which included resealing the joints, relining the gutters and installing new waterproofing membranes.
+- Restoration and resurfacing of the crowning cupola, which included resealing the joints, relining the gutters and installing new waterproofing membranes.